 Define classes in trie implementation

-The trie node class has three variables: data stores a character, children is a data structure that points to the children (branches) nodes.
-The data structure is array.
-If you use only alphabet a-z, the length of array is 26.
-Here we define the array length to be 128 so that it can hold most ASCII characters; isEnd is to mark whether this is the last node to compose a word.
-The trie class, there is one class level variable – root.
-The operation of insert, search or delete always starts from the root.
+Like building a tree, you need to define a TrieNode class before a Trie class.
+A TrieNode class has three variables: data stores a character, children is a data structure that points to children (branches) nodes.
+The data structure is an array.
+If you use only alphabet a-z, the length of the array is 26.
+Here you define the array length to be 128 so that it can hold most ASCII characters; isEnd is to mark whether this is the last node in this branch (i.e. the last letter in the word).
+In Trie class, there is one class variable root.
+The operation of insertion, search or deletion always starts from root.

 Java